analogueorm/analogue/readme.md

-# Analogue ORM
+# Analogue ORM (BETA Release)

-**Analogue** is a port of the laravel's *Eloquent ORM*, implemented as a Data Mapper.
-It aims to provide a flexible, decoupled and easy to use ORM for large application designs.
-The project started as an attempt to solve the 'Repository pattern dilemna', and evolved into a fully functionnal ORM build to work nicely over the Laravel Database Abstraction layer.
+**Analogue** is a decoupled port of the laravel's *Eloquent ORM*, implemented 'a la' Data Mapper.
+It aims to provide a flexible, extendable and easy to use ORM for large application designs.

+The project started as an attempt to solve the 'Repository pattern dilemna' trying to decouple Eloquent in a Repository/Entity fashion, and evolved into a fully functionnal ORM build to work nicely over the Laravel Database Abstraction layer.

+It's not 'strictly' a data mapper, as the Domain objects extend an Entity class.
+It's a voluntary tradeoff, with the sole intention to reduce the boilerplate required in 'classic' datamappers, like getters & setters, array/json conversion, etc...

 ##Main Features :